Thursday, October 12, 2017

 I always wanted to be Lewis Collins!

-Okay, the first job is to select a 4-man team from eight of the best warriors available.
+The first job is to select a 4-man team from eight warriors.
 Equip these guys with the right weapons for each mission whilst taking into consideration type, rate of fire, ammo, weight, and noise.
-There is a lot of cool hardware to choose from, like machine guns, assault rifles, sniper rifles, stun grenades, and gas canisters.
+There is a lot of hardware to choose from, like machine guns, assault rifles, sniper rifles, stun grenades, and gas canisters.

 This guy is ripped yet still manages to look a bit gay.
 Put on a shirt, mate!